cubitouch/energy-data-exploration/dashboards/src/about.md

 ## How is it built?

-More on this available on [GitHub](https://github.com/cubitouch/energy-data-exploration).
+More details are available on [GitHub](https://github.com/cubitouch/energy-data-exploration).

 ## Who made this?

-My name is Hugo and I play with Data.
-More about me on [hucocarnicelli.com](https://hugocarnicelli.com), see you on there 👋
+My name is Hugo, and I play with Data.
+You can learn more about me at [hugocarnicelli.com](https://hugocarnicelli.com).
+See you there! 👋